Signal over noise.

 Procurement S2P / P2P Supply Chain Finance Human-Centered Efficiency Operating Model Design Enterprise Transformation

-Most transformations create activity.
+The problem: Most transformations create activity.
 Few create execution.

 More initiatives